Battle of Tarnab (1448)

 The Battle of Tarnab took place in 1448.

 In spring 1448, Ala al-Dawla Mirza was making preparations for the celebration of his son's circumcision ceremony.
-He had announced a general relief from taxes to all citizens of Herat when he heard the news that Ulugh Beg crossing the Amu Darya with 90,000 troops.
+He had announced a general relief from taxes to all citizens of Herat when he heard the news that Ulugh Beg had crossed the Amu Darya with 90,000 troops.
 He hastily made his way towards the Tarnab through the Sanjab Pass.
 The two forces met at Tarnab and after a brief engagement, Ulugh Beg decisively defeated Ala al-Dawla Mirza who fled towards Mashad and then towards Quchan in the protection of his brother Abul-Qasim Babur Mirza.
 Ulugh Beg followed up his victory by taking Herat and then Mashad.
 Gawhar Shad and many Tarkhans left Herat before Ulugh Beg's arrival.